 Escape from New York

-Parents need to know that violence in this bleak vision of the future includes gunfire, crossbows, thrown knives, land mines, and gladiatorial death bouts with fists and clubs (though except for a severed head there's little explicit gore).
+Parents need to know Escape from New York presents a bleak vision of the future and has violence including that violence gunfire, crossbows, thrown knives, land mines, and gladiatorial death bouts with fists and clubs (though except for a severed head there's little explicit gore).
 Do-not-do-this-at-home stuff includes whiskey used as a firebomb.
 Swearing is at the typical R-level.
 The hero smokes cigarettes.
 There's a quick glimpse of bare breasts.
 An atmosphere of cynicism and darkness pervades, including a negative depiction of a US president and a police-state America.

-The Elmo word of the day here is "dystopia," the opposite of "utopia," which sums up ESCAPE FROM NEW YORK.
-In fairness, filmmaker John Carpenter, never meant this as an uplifter.
-Filmed in the purposeful, plain style of the old-school (pre-MTV, pre-video game) movie directors he professed to admire most, it's a compelling but relentlessly sour and pessimistic actioner whose only levity comes from the inherent dark humor (a running "joke" that everyone thought Plissken was dead) and a jolly Ernest Borgnine as comic-relief, a lone, cheery yellow-cab driver still picking up fares despite mean streets full of savage lunatics and barbarians.
+This movie is summed up by the word "dystopia," the opposite of "utopia," but in fairness, filmmaker John Carpenter, never meant this as an uplifter.
+Filmed in the purposeful, plain style of the old-school (pre-MTV, pre-video game) movie directors he professed to admire most, Escape from New York is a compelling but relentlessly sour and pessimistic actioner whose only levity comes from the inherent dark humor (a running "joke" that everyone thought Plissken was dead) and a jolly Ernest Borgnine as comic-relief, a lone, cheery yellow-cab driver still picking up fares despite mean streets full of savage lunatics and barbarians.
 Other filmmakers might have gone for "escapism" in the Hollywood sense and made this a thrill-ride roller-coaster.
 Instead, Carpenter (shooting on a low budget, using a burnt-out St. Louis standing in for ghost-town NYC) makes it painfully plain that this alternative Manhattan is really not a nice place to visit and you wouldn't want to live there.
 Kids most likely won't have much interest, and it's not meant for them, anyway.

-Families can talk about Snake Plissken.
+Families can talk about Snake Plissken in Escape from New York.
 Is he a "hero" or, as some have suggested, a character with no redeeming social value?
 What does his final dialogue with the president mean?

 Research the real-life pathologies that assailed New York in the 1960s and '70s, like crime, decadence, drugs, blackouts, riots, economic turmoil, and punk rock, extrapolated to create this dire scenario.